 In recent years, the TC 2000 series elected to organise street races in preference to using the autodromo, but was tempted back to host a 200km endurance race in 2014.
 It proved a somewhat farcical illustration of the problems at the circuit, when on race day fans turned up at the gates to find that municipal authorities had closed the circuit by court order for alleged breaches in safety laws.
 After a four hour delay, the order was rescinded and racing finally got under way.

 There does appear to be salvation in order, however.
-In October 2014, the Economic Development Minister within the Buenos Aires Municipal Government proposed a $50 million porject to bring the facilities back up to international standards once more.
-Should the proposals be approved by the city legislature, construction is expected to take around 18 months.
+In October 2014, the Economic Development Minister within the Buenos Aires Municipal Government proposed a $50 million project to bring the facilities back up to international standards once more.
 The new circuit would be closely based on the existing layouts, with improvements to bring the track up to Formula One standards.